 3. Golden Retrievers (named after hearts of gold!)

 These golden boys (sorry!) are real winners when it comes to dishing out affection and love.
-They’re naturally kind, sweet dogs.
+They’re naturally one of the kindest dog breeds around.
 Plus they are undeniably beautiful.
-The kind of dogs who deserve their own set of calendar-style pet pictures , we think…
+The kind of dogs who deserve their own set of calendar-style portraits we think… (Read about taking pet pictures).

 Why you should adopt a Golden Retriever: